Brutal Russian general led troops that killed civilians

 On their way back, Shkoliar and his wife saw the same UAZ Patriot parked in front of the officers’ compound.

-The same blonde officer and driver of the UAZ Patriot, along with a third man, appeared at Shkoliar’s front door and pulled everyone out of the house to search for weapons.
+The same blond officer and driver of the UAZ Patriot, along with a third man, appeared at Shkoliar’s front door and pulled everyone out of the house to search for weapons.
 They said they’d kill everyone if they found anything.

 “We were saying goodbye to our lives,” Shkoliar recalled.
 “What else could we do?”